-Code IX: Falsification of Records/Contracts
+Code IX: Falsification of Records/Contracts (Level I or II)

 Altering, counterfeiting, forging, or causing to be altered, falsified, counterfeited or forged any record, form, or document used by the College.
 Violation of contractual agreements between a student and the College, including discipline under this code; intentionally falsifying or omitting information on any College record, form or document, including but not limited to, application for admission and application for financial aid.